-Note: Pawpaw Trees have a strong taproot and do not always do well when transplanted as a bare root plants.
-Because of this we grow ours in deep pots and ship in the pots to make transplanting highly successful.
+Note: Pawpaw Trees have a long taproot.
+Because of this we grow ours in deep pots and ship in the pots to protect the roots.

 Plant Pawpaw Trees for Zebra Swallowtail Butterflies!

-Pawpaw Tree (Asimina Triloba) is also known as Indiana Banana, American Custard Apple, Banango, Poor Man’s Banana, or Hoosier Banana.
+Pawpaw Tree (Asimina Triloba) is a butterfly host plant also known as Indiana Banana, American Custard Apple, Banango, Poor Man’s Banana, or Hoosier Banana.
 It is the only plant on which the larvae of the Zebra Swallowtail Butterflies will feed.

 Pawpaw Tree Characteristics